Representations of the elliptic affine Hecke algebras: Introduction

 \subsection{Elliptic cohomology and convolution construction of the elliptic affine Hecke algebra}

-The axiomatic definition of the equivariant elliptic cohomology was given by Ginzburg-Kapranov-Vasserot in \cite{GKV95}.
-Its construction is sketched by Grojnowski in \cite{Gr}, and later on established in details by many people.
-To give a, far from being complete, list of references that we are following, see \cite{And00}, \cite{And03}, \cite{Chen10}, \cite{Gep}.
-(See also the exposition in \cite{Gan}.)
-This construction has been studied by \cite{Lur} in the framework of derived algebraic geometry.
-In particular, Lurid proved the existence of the equivariant elliptic cohomology in a much more general setting.
-In \S~\ref{sec:Lurie} and \S~\ref{sec:G_equ_ell}, we collect the basic notions and first properties of the equivariant elliptic cohomology.
-We present proofs for some folklore facts, including the Atiyah-Bott-Berlin-Vergne localization theorem, Atiyah-Segel completion theorem, and Quillen-Weyl-Kac pushforward formula.
+Part of the elliptic cohomological construction of the elliptic affine Hecke algebra is done under the assumption of existence of integral equivariant elliptic cohomology \ref{assum:G-equiv}.
+However, studying the representation theory of the elliptic affine Hecke algebra only involves equivariant elliptic cohomology for an compact abelian Lie group where the existence is proven by Lurie.
+We discuss in depth of the existence of the cohomological construction in \S~\ref{subsec:existence}.

-For any compact Lie group $G$, let $\catA_G$ be the moduli space of semi-stable topologically trivial principal $G^{\alg}$ bundles on the dual curve $E^\vee$, where $G^{\alg}$ is the corresponding split algebraic group of $G$ over $R$.
-For example, $\catA_{(S^1)^n}\cong E\otimes_{\bbZ}(\bbZ^n)$, which is compatible with the notations in the previous subsection.
-For any connected compact Lie group $G$ with maximal torus $T$ and Weyl group $W$, we have a natural isomorphism $\catA_G\cong \catA_T/W$.
+Let $G$ be a compact Lie group and $E$ be an elliptic curve over a commutative ring $R$.
+Let $\catA_G$ be the moduli space of semi-simple, semi-stable, degree-0 principal $G^{\alg}$ bundles on the dual curve $E^\vee$, where $G^{\alg}$ is the corresponding split algebraic group of $G$ over $R$.
+If $G$ is connected with maximal torus $T$ and Weyl group $W$, then $\catA_G\cong \catA_T/W$.
+For any $G$-space $X$, the $G$-equivariant elliptic cohomology of $X$, denoted by $\calE^*_G(X)$, is a sheaf of $\bbZ$-graded algebras on $\catA_G$.